 Printed Full-Bleed on Arches 300 Series with a Deckle Edge.

 12 Editions were printed.
 Edition 10 was rejected due to a mis-register on the 48th color. 🙁

 It took over 300 hours to paint the 57 stencils by hand.

 86 colors or impressions were layered one atop the other over the course of a year.

-I’m currently seeking a gallery to exhibit this project and hope to teach Reduction Screen Printing so this art form and discipline is not lost to history.
+I hope to teach Reduction Screen Printing so this art form and discipline is not lost to history.

 ** Plot twist: After this project was completed, my wife (pictured right) filed for divorce.
 Afterwards, this work came very close to being set on fire.
 Thank you to good friends who stepped-in and stopped me in my weak moment.
 “The invitation” is still precious to me because it celebrates a moment of immense vulnerability and that’s what really matters; regardless if it was accepted, remembered or honored by anyone else.